The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 If you and your partner are having problems and you need extra support to sort things out, relationship counselling or mediation could help you.

-Can help you cope with costs if you have a crisis or need some help living in your community.
+Apply for a Crisis Grant or Community Care Grant to help you cope with costs if you have an emergency or need some help living in your community.

 Support if you have a mental health problem such as depression, schizophrenia or anxiety.